Tec 5 Claude N. Moreland

 Tinsley-Moreland.
 With his two

-sisters, he lived in Spartenburg, South
+sisters, he lived in Spartenburg, South Carolina,

-Carolina.
-On May 17, 1928, Claude married
+and on May 17, 1928, Claude married Louvina

 Jones.
-On March 1, 1929, he became a
+On March 1, 1929, he became a father

-family.
-Sometime in the 1930s, the family
+Sometime in the 1930s, the family moved to

 During Claude's training at Ft.
 Knox, he was promoted to Technician 5, which meant he had received special training.
 What his training was is not known.
 His rank meant that he was referred to as corporal.